pachyderm/pachyderm/examples/ml/housing-prices/README.md

 ## Housing prices datasets

 The housing prices dataset used for this example is a reduced version of the original, focusing on a subset of the features.
-It contains 3 input features (RM, LSTST, and PTRATIO) and the output, or target (MEDV) that we are learning to predict.
+It contains three input features (RM, LSTST, and PTRATIO) and the output, or target (MEDV) that we are learning to predict.
 |Feature| Description|
 |---|---|
 |RM |       Average number of rooms per dwelling|